emoose/Xb2XInput/README.md

 Sadly there doesn't seem to be much work done on something like that for Windows, but luckily others have worked on user-mode solutions for other kinds of controllers, which wasn't too hard to adapt to the Xbox OG controllers.
 (major thanks to MTCKC for their [ProconXInput project](https://github.com/MTCKC/ProconXInput/)!)

-While it's not fully user-mode as it needs the ScpVBus driver to be installed, that driver does have its advantages over the other ones:
+While it's not fully user-mode as it needs the ViGEmBus driver to be installed, ViGEmBus does have its advantages over the other drivers:

 - Fully open source
 - Used & tested by tons of people
 - Not tied to Xbox - can be used to add support for pretty much any kind of controller
 - Signed!

-If you have ScpToolkit installed (eg for using DS3/DS4 controllers) you should already have ScpVBus installed too, otherwise the guide below explains how to set it up.

 Setup
 ---
 Download the latest compiled version of Xb2XInput from the [releases page](https://github.com/emoose/Xb2XInput/releases).

-To make use of Xb2XInput you'll need the ScpVBus driver installed, and your controller will need to be setup to use the "WinUSB" driver.
+To make use of Xb2XInput you'll need the ViGEmBus driver installed, and your controller will need to be setup to use the "WinUSB" driver.
 The included "install drivers.bat" will take care of setting up these drivers for you.

 Simply extract the entire zip somewhere, navigate to your OS's directory (x86 for 32-bit, x64 for 64-bit) and then run the "install drivers.bat" as administrator (right-click -> Run as administrator).